CodyPalin/Nondeterministic-Finite-Automata/README.md

 We also had a few issues with the eClosure method in the NFA class as well.

+We were unable to finish the program on time, unfortunately because of time management issues.
+Neither of us blame the other though, sometimes things just happen; We will be starting much earlier next time.

 ## Testing

 We only used the provided tests, as we ran out of time to write additional tests.